return42/sphkerneldoc/linux_src_doc/drivers/base/power/opp/opp_h.rst

 This is an internal data structure maintaining the link to opps attached to a device.
 This structure is not meant to be shared to users as it is meant for book keeping and private to OPP library.

-Because the opp structures can be used from both rcu and srcu readers, we need to wait for the grace period of both of them before freeing any resources.
-And so we have used \ :c:func:`kfree_rcu`\  from within \ :c:func:`call_srcu`\  handlers.

 ..
 This file was automatic generated / don't edit.